10 fine dining worth the trip across Hungary, editor-ranked by TableJourney. All Hungary guides.

 lipotvaros · Királyi Pál utca 4, 1053 Budapest

-Chef Szilard Toth's Salt Budapest holds one Michelin star in a quiet downtown room on Kiralyi Pal, cooking 15-course tastings around fermentation, fire and Hungarian terroir.
+Chef Szilard Toth's Salt Budapest holds one Michelin star in a quiet downtown room on Kiralyi Pal, cooking 15-course tastings around fermentation.

 Tip: Counter seats face the open kitchen; the optional pairing leans into Hungarian Furmint and Kekfrankos.